 Drop the idea of a single ranking.
 LLMO is measured as a spread of imperfect signals tracked over time.

-• Share of voice.
-Across that prompt set, track how often you are named versus competitors.
-This is the closest thing LLMO has to a rank, and it is the metric AI visibility tools like geotoolbox score on a 0-to-100 scale.
+- Share of voice.
+Across that prompt set, track how often you are named versus competitors, by hand or with an AI rank tracker.
+This is the closest thing LLMO has to a rank, and it is the signal AI visibility tools like geotoolbox roll into a 0-to-100 score.

 Watch one more thing while you measure: whether the models describe you correctly.
 A confident, wrong answer about your brand is worse than no mention, and it is common.
 Our guide to AI hallucinations about your brand covers finding and correcting them.